Aishwaryachen11/Sales-Performance-Report-PowerBI/README.md

 The categories (Country, Product_Type, Product_Name) allow for a detailed breakdown of where these differences are coming from.
 This can help identify specific countries or products that are driving increases or decreases in Gross Profit.
 Seasonality:
 By looking at the trends across months, you can identify seasonal patterns.
 For instance, a consistent dip in certain months across both years might indicate a seasonal trend rather than a performance issue.

-**Scenario Analysis**
-If senior management notices a steep decline in one of the months, they can use the country filter to see if the drop is localized to a specific region.
-Further, by applying a product filter, they can determine if the decline is related to a particular product line, allowing for targeted interventions.

 #### **3. Line and Clustered Column Chart: Gross Profit YTD & PYTD | Month**